mrbusche/backseatfan.com/_posts/2010-07-16-brett-favre-interview-mens-journal.md

   </p>

   <p>
     I know Brett is coming back, so I am pretty sure I know what he is doing there.
 When he will do it?
-He will probably &#8220;test&#8221; his ankle out during training camp, but won't play in a game until the 3rd or 4th preseason game.
+He will probably "test" his ankle out during training camp, but won't play in a game until the 3rd or 4th preseason game.
 I am fine with that.
 He is old, he needs some sort of day pass.
 The saying also works when he is playing in a game.
 You never know when he is just going to bust out a hail mary and throw into the end zone.
 He is crazy that way, and that's why we love to watch him.
-I feel better now that he is on the Vikings, because I loved watching him when he was on the Packers&#8230; And I felt guilty, because I was a Vikings fan.
+I feel better now that he is on the Vikings, because I loved watching him when he was on the Packers?
+And I felt guilty, because I was a Vikings fan.
   </p>

   <p>